DrMint/Okuma-Reader/README.md

 - `bookType` is the type of the book.
 Currently available types are: "manga", "book", "imageset", and "webtoon".
 Mangas and books are mostly the same thing, the only difference is the texture of the paper and of the side pages.
 Image sets are not books, nor have pages.
 Thus, the double-page mode is disabled.
 All filters are also unavailable except for the "book shadow".
 Webtoon are vertical "comics" supposed to be read on a web browser.
 This mode uses "vertical continuous scrolling".
 Again, all effect except for book shadow are unavailable.
 - `numVolumes` is the number of volumes, which correspond to the number of sub-folders in the title folder.
 - `fileExtension` is the image file format used for this title.
 All pages in all volumes of a title have to use the same file extension for this reason.
 The fileExtension value must contain the "." at the beginning.
 - `japaneseOrder` is an optional parameter that controls the order of the book.
-Japanese books are supposed to be read from right to left contrary to most western books.
+Japanese books are meant to be read from right to left contrary to most western books.
 If the title isn't using japaneseOrder, you can set the property to false or just remove the line entirely.

 If you want to add more information to a title, there is an optional info.json file that can be added next to the config.json file.
 Here its structure: